-Last month, we demystified tin-glazed earthenware while putting it into a historical context.
-This month, we’ll figure out the magic behind the material that tin-glazed earthenware attempted to fill in for: porcelain.
+Previously, we demystified tin-glazed earthenware while putting it into a historical context.
+In this post, we’ll figure out the magic behind the material that tin-glazed earthenware attempted to fill in for: porcelain.

 Introduced to Europe from China in the fourteenth century, porcelain was the most elegant and fascinating of materials.
 It was pristine, white yet translucent, and although it was thin and light-weight, it was also amazingly strong and durable.
 In other words, it was everything that tin-glazed earthenware and stoneware was not.

 [Once a year, the Milwaukee Art Museum will rotate the German steins on view in the gallery of nineteenth century German art.
 The newest installation is a selection of character steins, so we’d like to highlight the change by re-posting this entry from 2015.]

 Ready for some laughs?
 In this post, we’ll be looking at German steins meant to be amusing.